 Popular subjects with banking and investment recruiters

 It goes without saying that maths graduates are popular with banks and investment managers – though you’ll still need to prove an interest in finance.
 Other numerate subjects are also desirable, such as physics and engineering.
 Business and management degrees are common in the industry.
+Arts and humanities graduates are valued for their broader approach towards culture and society.
 And languages students are increasingly sought-after, given the global nature of the business.